Oxen-AI/oxen-release/README.md

 The Oxen CLI mirrors [git](https://git-scm.com/) in many ways, so if you are comfortable versioning code with git, you should be relatively comfortable versioning your datasets with Oxen.

+# Installation

+Navigate to [releases](https://github.com/Oxen-AI/oxen-release/releases) and download the latest version for your workstation.

 # Basic Commands

 Here is a quick refresher of common commands translated to Oxen.